abhilashjp/lookupapp/docs/einvoicing/SDI-network.md

 <!--

+## FatturaPA
+FatturaPA isis the only type of electronic invoice that is accepted by Public Administrations.
+This Decree provided for by Italian Law number 633, 1972, article 21, subsection 1.

 ## What it is, How to Use it, and Things to Note for e-Invoicing in Europe

 ## What is Peppol?